 Co-parenting will be challenging.
 It is entirely possible that you and your ex will have different ideas about raising your child.
 Communication is needed during this process so you can make sure that each person is fully aware of what is happening in your lives that could explain changes in behavior or certain emotions.
 Surprises can cause people to react without thinking, which is not advantageous when raising a child.

-If you need assistance with your divorce case and making sure your interests are properly represented, contact our skilled DuPage County divorce lawyers at Mevorah Law Offices, LLC for a free initial consultation today at 630-932-9100.
+If you need assistance with your divorce case and making sure your interests are properly represented, contact our skilled DuPage County divorce lawyers at Mevorah & Giglio Law Offices for a free initial consultation today at 630-932-9100.

 Our practice is focused on meeting your needs with flexible hours and locations to serve you: